 The Neato is about 4 inches tall which can get stuck under some low hanging furniture.

 Roomba: One of the complaints about the Roomba is that the circular design provides less cornering ability than the Neato.
 Still, the Roomba has a sleek modern design with a relatively small footprint.
 The outer finish comes in two shades of gray that mitigate any visible scratching to device.

-One of the biggest draws for the Roomba 700 series is the significantly quieter motor and relatively advanced touch screen controls.
+One of the biggest draws for the Roomba 700 and 800 series is the significantly quieter motor and relatively advanced touch screen controls.
 This is where the Roomba stands out as a more “polished” machine.

 One of the advantages of the circular design of the Roomba is that it can switch directions on a dime while the Neato has to turn itself to face front (a slight time waster).